rockthejvm/rockthejvm-site/src/content/articles/scala-3-match-types.md

 Instead of describing the feature, I want to start with the need first.
 Let's say you are working on a library for standard data types (e.g. Int, String, Lists), and you want to write a piece of code that extracts the last constituent part of a bigger value:

-- assuming BigInts are made of digits, the last part is the last digit
+- Assuming BigInts are made of digits, the last part is the last digit
-- the last part of a String is a Char
+- The last part of a String is a Char
-- the last part of a list is the element on its last position
+- The last part of a list is the element on its last position

 For these purposes, you might want to create the following methods: